garvit3835/product-docs-feature/admin/personal-access-tokens.md

 To manage Personal access tokens, nagivate to [User Settings](https://www.devzero.io/dashboard/settings/user-settings) and find the "Personal Access Tokens" section

 To create a token, click on "Create new token".
-Once the token is created, be sure to copy and save the token contents, it will not be shown again.
+Once the token is created, be sure to copy and save the token contents somewhere secure, it will not be shown again.
 <figure><img src="../.gitbook/assets/pat-dialog.png" alt=""><figcaption><p>Creating a devzero personal access token</p></figcaption></figure>

 Deleting a token is performed in the same section.